 In terms of the Disaster Management Act, 2002 (Act 57 of 2002), municipalities are required to compile municipal disaster management plans.
 The municipality developed and adopted a Disaster Risk Management Plan (Level 1) in 2015; this document is due for reviewal hence advertisement of the Disaster Risk Management Plan is published.
 The function is done by both the ANDM and Local Municipality, the district municipality has a satellite office with 2 Disaster Officials, also agreement has been reached with the district to develop disaster management by-laws which will be used by local municipalities.

 Vision for disaster risk management

-To co-ordinate and align the implementation of its plan with those of other organs of state and institutional role-players; and regularly review and update its plan players.
-The municipality has thus developed and adopted a level 1 disaster risk management plan with the following objectives:
+To co-ordinate and align the implementation of its plan with those of other organs of state and institutional role-players; and regularly review and update its plan

 Mission statement for disaster risk management